fordjes/sdn-labs/linux/00_iproute2.md

     `student@beachhead:/$` `cd`

 0. Let's begin with a basic legacy command used with **net-tools**.
-The *ifconfig* command will display all conected network interfaces.
+The *ifconfig* command will display all conected network interfaces, the argument *a* will include even those interfaces that are a state of DOWN.

     `student@beachhead:~$` `ifconfig -a`